marcuspimenta/BESTV/README.md

 # BesTV
 <img src="/app/src/main/res/drawable/app_icon.png" align="right" hspace="10" height="170" width="170">
 Android TV App powered by TMDb.
 It is a easy way to find the best TV content, the top movies, series... all of that in your TV.

-The goal of the project is to have a guide line about Android TV, that shows how to use the Leandback library from Google.
+\nThe goal of the project is to have a guide line about Android TV, that shows how to use the Leandback library from Google.
 The main widgets like BrowseSupportFragment, SearchSupportFragment, DetailsSupportFragment, VerticalSupportFragment are used.

 ## Project